Overview

 If a patient has registered for MyMedicare, their MyMedicare information is included:

-- in the patient’s My Health Record document list for conformant clinical information systems (include Medicare documents in the list)
+- in the patient’s My Health Record document list for conformant clinical information systems (you may need to adjust your filters to include Medicare information in the documents list)

-- at the top of their My Health Record overview page, in the National Provider Portal or the Healthcare Information Provider Service (HIPS).
+- at the top of their My Health Record overview page, in the National Provider Portal or the Healthcare Information Provider Service.

 Shared health summary